 Fiat 1991 to 2003

-Fiat made its debut into SUVs in 1994, with the introduction of the Fiat Ulysse part of the Eurovan concept.
+Fiat made its debut into SUVs in 1994, with the introduction of the Fiat Ulysse.
 In 1995, the Bravo, Brava and the Barchetta were released with the Bravo/Brava bringing Fiat yet another European Car of the Year award for 1996.

 1996 saw changes at the top of Fiat as Cesare Romiti took over as CEO, making Gianni Agnelli Honorary President of Fiat Group.
-By 1997 Fiat had outgrown its old corporate headquarters on Turin's Corso Marconi and moved to the Palazzina Fiat at Lingotto.
-By this time The Palazzina Fiat of Lingotto had been transformed from the famous factory into a Europe's largest convention and trade show complex.
+By 1997, Fiat had outgrown its old corporate headquarters on Turin's Corso Marconi and moved to the Palazzina Fiat at the Lingotto.
+By this time, The Palazzina Fiat of Lingotto had been transformed from the famous factory into Europe's largest convention and trade show complex.

-In 1998, Fiat released the Seicento as a replacement for the 500 and was known for great driving in the city.
+In 1998, Fiat released the Seicento as a replacement for the 500.
+The car became known as a great compact car, perfect for city driving.
 The innovative design of the Multipla was once featured in a modern art exhibit at New York City's MOMA.
 This compact MPV was introduced the same year as the Seicento.